madajaju/sabr/docs/sabr/aml/am/models/applicationinstance/index.md

 # ApplicationInstance

-Application Instance that is running in the ecosystem
+An Application Instance represents an application that is running in the ecosystem

 ![Logical Diagram](./logical.png)